Union Pacific railroad's quarterly profit falls 19% as volumes slow and costs remain high

 The railroad’s revenue slipped 10% to $5.9 billion because of the lower volume and the lag between when fuel prices increase and when Union Pacific’s fuel surcharge kicks in.

-"We faced many challenges in the quarter, including continued inflationary pressures and a drop in carloads," said Vena, who took the job last month.
+"We faced many challenges in the quarter, including continued inflationary pressures and a drop in carloads," said Vena, who took the job in August.
 But the average speed of the railroad's trains increased to 200 daily miles per car. and other productivity measures also improved during the quarter.

 Train speed has continued to improve this month to about 210 daily miles per car today, but Vena said he wants to see that keep getting better to reach the 220s that Union Pacific used to deliver before the pandemic.